Lower Elwha Klallam Tribe: Restoration of the Elwha River

-Recovery of ancient sites
+Archaeology

 In August 2003, the Tribe's ancient village of Tse-whit-zen was rediscovered during construction of a graving dock in Port Angeles by the Washington State Department of Transportation (WSDOT).
 This project was for building pontoons for the replacement of the Hood Canal Bridge.
 The Tribe and WSDOT initially collaborated on exploring the artifacts but, with the discovery of 10,000 artifacts and 335 human remains, and recognition that the site was nearly intact, the Tribe demanded that the construction project be abandoned.
 On December 21, 2004, the state governor announced that WSDOT would halt all construction efforts relating to the graving dock at that site.

 In a later settlement of the suit brought by the tribe, the state gave 10 acre of land of the village site to the Lower Elwha Klallam Tribe for reburial of remains, and agreed to WSDOT leasing another 6 acre to the Tribe for a structure to curate the 67,000 artifacts recovered from the village site from 2003 to 2005.
 The settlement provided a payment of $2.5 million by the state to the Tribe, and $7.5 million each to the city of Port Angeles and the Port of Port Angeles due to abandonment of the construction project.
 As of 2012, certain terms of the agreement, intended to prevent construction or operation of gaming casinos on the site, were delaying the federal government's taking this land into trust for the Tribe.
 This would enable their control of the land.
 The Tribe intends to build a museum or curation center at this site.

 According to radiocarbon dating, the village of Tse-whit-zen dates back over 2,700 years.
 It was occupied by the Tribe into the early 1930s, when they relocated to new reservation land.
 The ground was filled and a number of mills were built on top of the village site during the 20th century.
 Because the ground was covered with 15 to 30 ft of fill, the village site was preserved.
 Archaeology has revealed the evidence of possibly eight longhouse structures, as well as areas for food preparation and ceremonies, and the cemetery.

 In August 2012, Tribal members rediscovered their sacred creation site along the Elwha River.
 It was revealed after Lake Aldwell, the reservoir created by the Elwha Dam, was drained as part of the Restoration of the Elwha River Project.
 Some members journeyed to the sacred site, where they gathered water to take back to elders who could not get there, including Adeline Smith.
 It was the first time living members of the tribe had ever seen this site.

 In a related find on formerly submerged land, archeologists discovered a site that revealed 8,000 years of human habitation.
 It is the oldest archeological site within the Olympic National Park.
 In consultation with the Tribe, researchers removed some artifacts for study, and reburied the site to protect it.
 Both locations are being kept secret to preserve them.